Successfully further educate digitally

 E-learning is well planned.

-Participants need a minimum of technical basic understanding.
+Participants need a minimum of technical understanding.
 Therefore, e-learning should be as easy to use as possible.

 E-learning is diverse